SC-JEPA: Stabilizing Latent Predictive Learning for Time-Series Anomaly Prediction: Methodological Details

 Now view $\mathbf{Z}$ as a random variable obtained by uniformly sampling an index from the batch, and let $\mathbf{Z}'$ be an independent copy.
 The pairwise-variance identity yields $ \operatorname{Tr}(\operatorname{Cov}(\mathbf{Z})) = \frac{1}{2}\,\mathbb{E}\big[\|\mathbf{Z}-\mathbf{Z}'\|_2^2\big]. $ Restricting the expectation to the event $\{i\in A,\ j\in R\}$ yields the bound:

 If $\alpha>0$ and $2M\varepsilon<\Delta_c$, the right-hand side is strictly positive, ruling out collapse. \end{proof}

 \paragraph{Remark.} Theorem~\ref{thm:var_lower2} provides a certificate against collapse.
 The bound becomes vacuous only if (i) $\alpha=0$ (low batch entropy), or (ii) $\Delta_c\le 2M\varepsilon$ (low sharpness or prototype separation).
-However, as shown empirically in Appendix~\ref{app:code_analysis}, the model maintains high code diversity and sharpness throughout training, ensuring these conditions are met in practice.
+However, these conditions are explicitly encouraged by the batch-entropy, sample-entropy, and prototype-alignment objectives introduced in Section~3.4.